alfredwallace7/qwen2-vl-ollama-api/README.md

 # Qwen2-VL Ollama API Emulator for models not yet supported

 This project partialy replicates Ollama API endpoints for `Qwen2-VL-7B-Instruct` and can easily be adapted to other models that are not yet supported by official Ollama.
-It uses the `Qwen2-VL-7B-Instruct` model from Hugging Face and provides endpoints for text generation and chat functionality similar to Ollama's API.
+It uses the `Qwen2-VL-7B-Instruct` model from Hugging Face and provides endpoints for text generation and chat functionality similar to Ollama's API to be used with the official Ollama python client library.

 ## Credits